 Then again, I couldn’t see very far!
-Practically at the border between ND and MN, wild terrain and open sky become tamed by trees.
+Near the border of ND and MN, wild terrain and open sky suddenly became tamed by trees.

-Speaking of wild, Minnesotians go “ricing”.
-At first I thought it was that famous Minnesooota accent and the person I was talking with was discussing racing.
-But, apparently “wild ricing” is a thing here.
-Sounds intriguing!
-There’s even an allowable harvest period for wild rice, like fishing and hunting.
+At first I thought it was that famous Minnesooota accent, that people were discussing racing.
+I was wrong.
+“Wild ricing” is a thing here.
+There’s even a legal wild-harvest period for wild rice, like with fishing and hunting.
 And this year the harvest is supposed to be great.

-Since our previous Perimeter Postcard, we (the dogs and I) drove all the way across Northern MN (without eating any wild rice, sadly) to the tip of Lake Superior where lies the city of Duluth.
+Since our previous Perimeter Postcard, we drove all the way across Northern MN (without eating any wild rice, sadly) to the tip of Lake Superior where lies the city of Duluth.
 And my sister, Mary.

 I stopped in Duluth for 4 days to visit.

 Alas, it was not until we left that I realized I only took pictures of their dog, Max!
 None of my sister, brother-in-law, nephews or friends.
 Oops, dang!

 And I got no proof of my impressive parking job (I backed into their very-narrow driveway, from a busy steep-sloped street.
 Barely making dent in her neighbor’s flower bed.)